tplr-ai/tits/bits/BIT-0000-template.md

 ## Motivation

-The motivation section should clearly explain why the existing protocol specification is inadequate to address the problem that the BIT solves.
-This is critical for BITs that want to change the Bittensor protocol.
-It should clearly explain why the solution outlined in the BIT is beneficial to the Bittensor ecosystem.
+The motivation section should clearly explain why the existing protocol specification is inadequate to address the problem that the TITs solves.
+This is critical for TITss that want to change the Templar protocol.
+It should clearly explain why the solution outlined in the TITs is beneficial to the Templar ecosystem.

 ## Specification